Man United wins chaotic match against Chelsea and Liverpool remains perfect

-LIVERPOOL, England (AP) — Manchester United beat Chelsea 2-1 in a chaotic Premier League match at Old Trafford on Saturday and ease pressured on coach Ruben Amorim.
+MANCHESTER, England (AP) — Bruno Fernandes struck his 100th goal for Manchester United in a chaotic 2-1 win against Chelsea and helped ease pressure on coach Ruben Amorim on Saturday.

-Both teams went down to 10 men in the first half after Chelsea goalkeeper Robert Sanchez and United midfielder Casemiro were sent off.

-Before his dismissal, Casemiro scored what proved to be the decisive goal.
-Amorim's team had only one win in four rounds going into the match.
+Fernandes and Casemiro struck in a wild first half at Old Trafford where both teams went down to 10 men and Chelsea lost star player Cole Palmer to injury.

+Fernandes hit a century of goals in his 200th Premier League appearance.
+But the biggest celebration came after the final whistle as United won for only the second time this season.

+“Every win, especially in this moment, is important against a great opponent,” Amorim told the BBC.
+“Our crowd, our fans are easy to please.
+If you give everything they will be there.
+That is something our players need to understand.
+To have the crowd with us we just need to run, to fight and tackle.”

-Earlier, defending champion Liverpool maintained its 100% start to the season with a 2-1 victory against Everton at Anfield in the Merseyside derby.
+Earlier, defending champion Liverpool maintained its 100% start with a 2-1 victory against Everton at Anfield in the Merseyside derby.

 Perfect Liverpool